RackHD/docs/docs/devguide/debugging_guide.rst

 *Question*:

-I'm seeing this warning appear in the logs, but it all seems to be working.
+I'm seeing this warning appear in the logs but it all seems to be working.
 What's happening?

 .. code::